¶¶ÒùÊÓƵ

 The mandate of the Commonwealth is to serve the needs of its member governments and their citizens in political, economic and social development.
 The Commonwealth also provides a forum for deliberation, problem solving, consensual decision-making and action on matters of importance to its membership.

-Canada participates in the , which is held every two years.
-CHOGM leaders review the progress on commitments, discuss matters of mutual interest and provide direction to the organization.
+Canada participates in the every two years, providing leaders a forum to discuss matters of mutual interest, review progress on prior commitments and provide direction to the organization.
 Canada hosted CHOGM twice, in 1973 in Ottawa and in 1987 in Vancouver.
-The most recent CHOGM was held in 2022 in Kigali, Rwanda.
-During this event, .

 Within the Government of Canada, ¶¶ÒùÊÓƵ acts as the lead for Canada’s overall relationship with the Commonwealth, joined by other government departments, reflecting the organization’s actions in diverse areas, such as climate change and the environment, education, gender equality, ocean sustainability, democracy, freedom of expression, and the rule of law.